 Myth #1: All versions of the ACT are changing NOW.

-Fact: The earliest changes to the exam rolled out with the April 2025 administration in the United States, but U.S. test-takers do still have the option to take the classic paper version of the ACT until September 2025.
-For students testing outside of the U.S., nothing is changing until September 2025.
+Fact: The earliest changes to the exam rolled out with the first administration of the new digital test in April 2025. but the new paper version of the test went live in September 2025.
+For students testing outside of the U.S., the test content isn’t changing until April 2026, although the Science section is already optional for international test takers.

 --